-5.3 Variation in fuel loads across the Cairngorms National Park
+4.2 Variation in fuel loads across the Cairngorms National Park

-Fuel loads are rarely static and will change both spatially and over time.
-This Plan looks at the propensity of the current landscape to burn and considers how that might change.
+This plan looks at the propensity of the current landscape to burn and considers how that might change.
 It encourages land managers to consider ways of mitigating the increased risk of more intense wildfires in that changing landscape.